 Well known as the City of Living Arts, Patan was once a separate kingdom under the rule of the Malla Kings.
 Similar to the Patan, the city of Devotees, Bhaktapur was also once an independent Kingdom under the Mallas’s rule.

 The ruling period of Malla was well known as the golden era of Nepali architecture.
-And that was the period during which the whole city of Patan, Bhaktapur, and Kathmandu got filled with wonderfully crafted arts and monuments.
+And that was the period during which the whole city of Patan, Bhaktapur, and Kathmandu were filled with wonderfully crafted art and monuments.
 To better understand the century-old history and to admire then-built historic arts, there is no better tour package than this Bhaktapur and Patan Day Tour.

-The temple ambience is mostly crowded by the locals and tourists throughout the year.
+The temple ambiance is mostly crowded by the locals and tourists throughout the year.
 But, during the festival of Krishnaasthami, you will get to see the special crowd here.

-With the official name Hiranya Varna Mahavihar, the Golden temple is among the most popular monument in Patan Durbar Square.
-As most of the portion of the temple is gilded from the golden metal plates, it is called by the name Golden temple.
+With the official name Hiranya Varna Mahavihar, the Golden Temple is among the most popular monuments in Patan Durbar Square.
+As most of the portion of the temple is gilded from golden metal plates, it is called by the name Golden Temple.
 However, the locals here call the temple by the name Kwa Bahal.